Loro Piana: History

 In July 2013, LVMH acquired an 80% stake in Loro Piana, becoming their majority shareholder, through a $2.6 billion cash and debt deal.
-Sergio Loro Piana died the same year.
-In December 2013, LVMH announced that Antoine Arnault would become chairman of Loro Piana.
-In 2017, LVMH acquired another 5% stake in the company.
+Sergio and Pier Luigi Loro Piana retained a 20% stake in the company and continued in their management roles.
+Following a brief illness, Sergio Loro Piana died in Milan the same year, on December, 20.
+Antoine Arnault became chairman, while Matthieu Brisset was appointed chief executive officer.
+In 2016, Fabio d’Angelantonio succeeded Brisset.
+The following year, LVMH acquired another 5% stake in the company.
+In 2021, a leadership change took place and Damien Bertrand was appointed Chief Executive Officer.

 Since 2022, Loro Piana has established its headquarters at Cortile della Seta in Milan's Brera district.
+In 2024, the company marked its 100th anniversary, celebrating the milestone with a series of events, including the exhibition If You Know, You Know.
+Loro Piana’s Quest for Excellence in Shanghai.